KastnerRG/Read_the_docs/docs/axi4.rst

 .. image :: https://github.com/KastnerRG/pp4fpgas/raw/master/labs/images/pynq18.png

 *in* and *out* are ports set to AXI4 interface.
 They are also set as AXI-Lite interfaces because the AXI4 interfaces are given the offsets as the corresponding slaves.
-AXI4 is a master (m_axi) based protocol, unlike AXI-Lite which is a slave (s_axilite) based protocol.
+AXI4 (*m_axi*) is a master-based protocol, unlike AXI-Lite (*s_axilite*) which is a slave-based protocol.
 Since it is slave-based, we know which address to write and read from using the general purpose port.
-But AXI4 which we are implementing is master-based and hence we use the high-performance ports for communication to the PS (just like DMA).
-We do not know the address to read and write and setting the offset to slave allows us to control AXI4-Master just like an AXI-Lite slave. *len* and *return* (which are the number of samples and the control signals, respectively) are AXI-Lite.
+But AXI4 is master-based and hence we use the high-performance ports for communication to the PS (just like in the DMA labs).
+We do not know the address to read from and write to, and setting the offset to slave allows us to control AXI4-Master just like an AXI-Lite slave. *len* and *return* (which are the number of samples and the control signals, respectively) are AXI-Lite.

 1.2) Generate RTL code and export it
 ####################################